 - Tuition charge is for full-time study between 12 and 18 credit hours.
 Additional charges will apply for credits over 18 hours. - Standard Required Fees are shown.
 Other fees may apply depending on the student's individual program. - Standard housing and meal plan is a Baldwin/McAuley Hall double.
-Housing and meal plan for a Warde Hall double is \$7,650 per semester. - For the first semester only the billing statement will include an orientation fee of \$280 and a OneCard fee of \$50, in addition to the Standard Required Fees. - Lab and studio fees are extra and range from \$235 to \$300 per course. - Figures above reflect tuition and fees for traditional baccalaureate programs.
+Housing for a Warde Hall double is \$4,274 per semester. - For the first semester only the bill will include an orientation fee of \$280 and a OneCard fee of \$50, in addition to the Standard Required Fees. - Lab and studio fees are extra and range from \$235 to \$300 per course. - Figures above reflect tuition and fees for traditional baccalaureate programs.
 Associate degree, certificate, and graduate degree programs have different costs.